 - As mentioned in Part 1, movies have really confused things by presenting unrealistic AI scenarios that make us feel like AI isn’t something to be taken seriously in general.
 James Barrat compares the situation to our reaction if the Centers for Disease Control issued a serious warning about vampires in our future.5

-- Due to something called cognitive biases, we have a hard time believing something is real until we see proof.
+- Humans have a hard time believing something is real until we see proof.
 I’m sure computer scientists in 1988 were regularly talking about how big a deal the internet was likely to be, but people probably didn’t really think it was going to change their lives until it actually changed their lives.
 This is partially because computers just couldn’t do stuff like that in 1988, so people would look at their computer and think, “Really?
 That’s gonna be a life changing thing?”
 Their imaginations were limited to what their personal experience had taught them about what a computer was, which made it very hard to vividly picture what computers might become.
 The same thing is happening now with AI.
 We hear that it’s gonna be a big deal, but because it hasn’t happened yet, and because of our experience with the relatively impotent AI in our current world, we have a hard time really believing this is going to change our lives dramatically.
 And those biases are what experts are up against as they frantically try to get our attention through the noise of collective daily self-absorption.

 - Even if we did believe it—how many times today have you thought about the fact that you’ll spend most of the rest of eternity not existing?
 Not many, right?
 Even though it’s a far more intense fact than anything else you’re doing today?
 This is because our brains are normally focused on the little things in day-to-day life, no matter how crazy a long-term situation we’re a part of.
 It’s just how we’re wired.